Tatsuo Kawaguchi: Group "i"

-Selected Major Works
+Selected major works

 Land and Sea, 1970

 Land and Sea is a large-scale photographic work in Kawaguchi's oeuvre and appeared at the 1970 Tokyo Biennale, Between Man and Matter.
 The artist laid four planks, cut from the same tree, on the shoreline of the Suma coast and fixed them together with rope.
 He then photographed the planks over the course of the day from a fixed point of view.
 The result was a series of 26 photographs, each measuring 90 x 148 cm, with the time of the capture printed in the corner of each image.

 As art historian Yasufumi Nakamori has established, much of the photography shown at Between Man and Matter "used seriality to incorporate the element of time."
 Nakahara argued that the work also interrogates language.
 The photographs, showing the transformation of the shoreline as the day drifts on, "[point out] that a shoreline has no substance [...] it suggests the estrangement of 'shoreline' as a static word and a shoreline as a dynamic image."
 The dissonance between objects and the words that represent them was explored that same year in Kawaguchi's installation Fetters of Meaning, in which the artist pasted words from the dictionary upon the objects they defined, such as "wall" or "dictionary."
 As many non-tangible phenomena could not be labeled in this manner, this exercise served to demonstrate, in the words of scholar Masachi Osawa, "the impossibility of defining things with language."

 Kawaguchi repeatedly employed photography in the early 1970s.
 His various series capture subtle changes in the natural environment, sometimes occurring naturally, and sometimes provoked by the artist.